Mercedes-Benz EQS luxury sedan EV charging

 According to the EPA, the EQS 450+ is the most efficient model, earning ratings of 97 MPGe city, 97 MPGe highway, and 97 MPGe combined.
 The EQS 580 has slightly lower ratings of 92 MPGe for city driving, but higher ratings for highway of 99 MPGe, leading to a combined rating of 95 MPGe.

-Looking for a charger for your Mercedes-Benz EQS sedan?
+Looking for a Mercedes-Benz EQS charger?

 Mercedes-Benz EQS charging times & range

-Charge range
+Charge rate

 Battery size